 - IL-11 production is elicited by the major known pro-fibrotic factors including TGFβ, FGF, PDGF, CTGF and IL-13

-- IL-11 expression is elevated in patients with systemic sclerosis and idiopathic pulmonary fibrosis
+- IL-11 expression is elevated in patients with thyroid eye disease and idiopathic pulmonary fibrosis